sam-schmitt/blitz-exercise/README.md

 ## Dev Dependencies

-### This package has the following dev dependencies
+### This project has the following dev dependencies

 - @types/uuid: TypeScript definitions for UUID
 - autoprefixer: Autoprefixer postprocessor